suvo-oko/terraform-training/terraform_docker/TerraformDockerNotes.md

 ```

 - I searched this error and the workaround I found was to set the `host` inside the provider block.
+- This is what I found.
+Apparently, it's an issue with Windows: As of *go-dockerclient* v1.2.0, the default endpoint to the Docker daemon is a UNIX socket.
+We need to force it to use the Windows named pipe when running against Docker for Windows.
 - I used this value: `host = "npipe:////.//pipe//docker_engine"`
 - It worked correctly.